 Randall grew up an only child, but after an exhaustive search, he was able to locate a biological sister.
 They met for the first time in the summer of 1996.
 A proud brother and uncle to his new extended family, he later met members of his birth father's family and in November 2011, he traveled to Texas to meet more brothers and sisters on his mother's side bring the total count of siblings to 9!

-Randall makes his home in the San Fernando Valley section of Los Angeles with his fiance, Emmy-nominated Writer Shelley Herman, and their three rescue feline friends, "Kitty" Carlisle, "Cat"alina and "Fanny".
-Two years ago, they rescued the sweetest, most wonderful mixed-breed Shar Pei, Mastiff, Pit Bull in the world, Dudley.
+Randall makes his home in the San Fernando Valley section of Los Angeles with his wife, Emmy-nominated Writer Shelley Herman, and their animals "Fanny"and the sweetest, most wonderful mixed-breed Shar Pei, Mastiff, Pit Bull in the world, Dudley.
 Randall is an Elder at The First Christian Church where he serves on the church counsel and works as a liaison between the church staff and the community.
 He is a licensed realtor and a real estate investor.
 He teaches acting classes and conducts private one-on-one coaching sessions.

 A graduate of the Skip Barber Racing School, Randall would give it all up in a minute to realize his impossible dream... to drive at the Indy 500.